Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

 Start by:

-- Clicking on ‘Build a Journey’
+• Clicking on ‘Build a Journey’.

-- Then select your audience from the drop-down menu
+• Then select your audience from the drop-down menu.

-Once you’ve selected your audience, click ‘Continue’.
+• Once you’ve selected your audience, click ‘Continue’.

-On your right, you can see the current automated email sequence.
+• On your right, you can see the current automated email sequence.

 It’s important to know that if you upgraded to the Essentials plan, you can only access four points in your customer journey.

-However, if you have the Standard plan, you can access up to 10 points within your customer journey.
+However, if you have the Standard plan, you can access up to 10 points within your customer journey!

-Let’s go ahead and break down this email sequence that’s designed to welcome your contacts:
+Let’s go ahead and break down this email sequence that’s designed to welcome your contacts.

 Read More: How To Use MailChimp

-Understand the Customer Journey
+Understanding the Customer Journey

 Step 1: Audience Building

-If you have Mailchimp integrated on your website and someone subscribes to your email list, then they’ll be added to an audience called ‘Syndeo Media’ (an example for this tutorial).
+This means that if you have Mailchimp integrated on your website and someone subscribes to your email list, then they’ll be added to an audience called ‘Syndeo Media’ (an example for this tutorial).

 Step 2: Customizations

-You can customize the look, feel, and content of each of these emails in your sequence using the drag and drop email builder.
+You can customize the look, feel and content of each of these emails in your sequence using the drag and drop email builder.

 Step 3: Conditions